-I can honestly say I think the one remarkable factor that has kept my marital union chugging along for the past 13 years (we just celebrated our anniversary this month) is the fact that we argue.
+I can honestly say I think the one remarkable factor that has kept my marital union chugging along for the past 16 years is the fact that we argue.
 And not the kind of arguments that result from long-held grudges, walking around with clenched teeth and fists, ruminating over things we’re angry about.
 No, my husband and I fight in the moment (or at least I do and have convinced my husband he should too).

 So last night, when he was going through the mail and I asked him a question- my husband (not one to multi-task) didn’t answer.
 I thought that perhaps he hadn’t heard me.
 But NO, he just plain IGNORED ME.